rhunter/couchapp/README.md

 ## Installation

-Couchapp requires Python 2.5x or sup.
-To install couchapp using easy_install you must make sure you have a recent version of setuptools installed (as of this writing, 0.6c6 (0.6a9 on windows) or later):
+Couchapp requires Python 2.5 or higher.
+To install couchapp using easy_install you must make sure you have a recent version of setuptools installed (as of this writing, Windows users need at least setuptools 0.6a9, while others can make do with 0.6c6).

+You can install setuptools with the following Unix commands:

     $ curl -O http://peak.telecommunity.com/dist/ez_setup.py
     $ sudo python ez_setup.py -U setuptools